astra-veda-labs/cortex-sdk/README.md

 - Create an issue on GitHub
 - Check the documentation in `docs/`
 - Review the test cases in `test_chatbot_cortex.py`
+- Use the ChromaDB viewers for database inspection

 **Happy coding with Cortex SDK!** 🧠✨